JudoWill/outerspace/docs/commands.md

 # Commands

-Below are a proposed set of commands for `outerspace` based on the usages described.
+Below are the commands available in `outerspace`:

 ### `outerspace findseq`
 Extracts sequences from FASTQ files based on configuration patterns.
 Features: